Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/multi-site-replication-overview.markdown

 - Changing WAN replication topology during runtime - adding or removing remote sites without system shutdown.

 {{% info "Info"%}}
 This page describes how to establish replication between multiple Spaces in a typical WAN environment.
 Each Space is a separate network and there is a need for a designated outbound and inbound gateway machine or machines on each network, in order to interact with the other network(s).
-If this is not the case, and there is a direct network connection available between all Space instances machine (such as VLAN or VPN), refer insetad to [Multi-Space Replication over the LAN or VPN](./multi-space-replication-over-the-lan-or-vpn.html).
 {{% /info %}}